coopernurse/barrister-java/README.md

   * See the tutorial below for details on running `idl2java`
 * Write server and/or client implementations based on the generated classes

+## Exposing service classes

+Barrister doesn't tell you how to instantiate your classes at runtime.
+Consequently you are free to expose your Barrister service classes via Spring, Guice, or as plain Servlets.
+The example services on the Barrister web site use the provided `BarristerServlet`, which allows you to expose a single IDL and its related interfaces with no additional code provided that the interface implementation classes contain no-arg constructors.
+See the Javadoc for a `web.xml` example of how to use this servlet.
+The `BarristerServlet.java` source is also a good example of how to integrate with the Service class.
+You could adapt this code to wire up your services using the framework of your choice.

 ## Documentation

 * Read the [Contact Service Tutorial](https://github.com/coopernurse/barrister-demo-contact/tree/master/java/barrister-demo-contact)